-2.2 Payment Schedule
+2.1 Payment Schedule

-TDAs approved for funding under this CFP will receive written confirmation of approval and will be required to enter into a written agreement with the province prior to receiving any funding or commencing any portion of their project.
-The ministry will begin to release funds upon the signing of the Transfer Payment Agreement by both parties.
+TDAs approved for funding under this CFP will receive written confirmation of approval and will be required to enter into a Transfer Payment Agreement ("the agreement") with the province prior to receiving any funding or commencing any portion of their project.
+The ministry will begin to release funds upon the signing of the agreement by both parties.
 TDAs will be required to comply with all terms of the agreement.
 The project proposal requires the signature of the Senior Financial Officer of the TDA.